ga-wdi-lessons/express-intro/readme.md

 Cannot GET /
 ```

 No change.
-The running server however has not been changed until we restart the server (also remeniscent of Sinatra) and refresh the page in the browser.
+The running server however has not been changed until we restart the server and refresh the page in the browser.
 And we see...

 ```
 Hello World